 The stocks our supercomputer loves today

-So, what does the world's greatest investment community favor going forward?
-After all, past returns are just that.
-You'd probably like to know which moves Deep Blue is planning to unleash against Kasparov in their next game, if it ever happens.
+So what does the world's greatest investment community favor going forward?
+You'd probably like to know which moves Deep Blue is planning to unleash against Kasparov in the next game, if it ever happens.
 I can't tell you that.
-But I can tell you about five stocks that Motley Fool CAPS believes will beat The Man over the next one to three years, with a line or two about why.
+But I can tell you five stocks that Motley Fool CAPS believes will beat "the man" over the next one to three years, with a line or two about why.

-Here you are, in order of popularity on our system (measured by the number of stock picks made -- the database is now 2.8 million picks and growing):
+Here you are, in order of popularity on our system (measured by the number of stock picks made -- the database is now more than 3.7 million picks and growing):

-Do your own research on these and decide whether you agree with "Deep Fool."
-And while you're deciding, here's my other promised freebie: two popular stocks you may have looked at before that our community does not believe will beat the market going forward:
+Do your own research on these, and decide whether you agree with "Deep Fool."
+And while you're deciding, here's my other promised freebie -- two popular stocks you may have considered that our community does not believe will beat the market going forward:

 On whom would you bet your money today?
-Garry Kasparov, or Deep Blue?
+Kasparov, or Deep Blue?